Sieve of Eratosthenes in Python & C++

 Sieve of Eratosthenes Algorithm

-Step 5) The remaining non-marked numbers would be the prime numbers from 2 to 25.
+Step 5) The remaining non-marked numbers are the prime numbers from 2 to 25.

 Sieve of Eratosthenes Algorithm